wp-plugins/postman-smtp/readme.txt

 = 0.2.5 - 2015-01-27 =
 * Removed the namespace for users with older version of PHP
+* Changed the Postman Redirect URI (now includes a trailing ?page=postman) - this means Client ID's from 0.2.4 or earlier must be UPDATED with the new Redirect URI or re-created from scratch.

 = 0.2.4 - 2015-01-25 =
 * Fixed problems on servers with the plugin installed as a symbolic link.